 Do you like gazpacho?

-I prepared the tomatoes while she chopped fresh basil, filling her tiny kitchen with that exhilarating green aroma.
-With the first tomato in my hand, a spiral of peeling fell from the knife.
-I slipped it onto the cutting board, drew the blade through the center, and carefully spooned out every seed.
-Slicing and chopping, I’m thinking “Ack, this is going to take a long time”.
+I prepared the tomatoes while she chopped fresh basil, filling her tiny kitchen with an exhilarating aroma.
+Holding the first tomato in my hand, I used a sharp knife to slowly carve a spiral of peeling.
+I slipped the juicy red fruit onto the cutting board, drew the blade through the center, and carefully spooned out every seed.
+Slicing and chopping, I thought, “Ack, this is going to take a long time”.